tuxnam/GuillaumeBen-Security-Notebook/sentinel-gitlab.md

 ## Connecting GitLab server and ingesting logs to Sentinel

-The first step is to actually ingest GitLab data into Microsoft Sentinel. ,br /> We are using here the standard syslog output.
-GitLab logs are written (by default) into */var/log/gitlab*. ,br /> In order to ingest syslog data into Microsoft Sentinel, you will need to deploy the log analytics agent on the host, and connect it to the Sentinel workspace where you want to query the data.<br /> Once this is done, you just need to instruct the log analytics agent on the host to collect the specific facility of syslog messages on your system (local7 in our case)(see the [official Documentation](https://docs.microsoft.com/en-us/azure/sentinel/connect-syslog#configure-the-log-analytics-agent)).
+The first step is to actually ingest GitLab data into Microsoft Sentinel. <br />
+We are using here the standard syslog output.
+GitLab logs are written (by default) into */var/log/gitlab*. <br />
+In order to ingest syslog data into Microsoft Sentinel, you will need to deploy the log analytics agent on the host, and connect it to the Sentinel workspace where you want to query the data.<br /> Once this is done, you just need to instruct the log analytics agent on the host to collect the specific facility of syslog messages on your system (local7 in our case)(see the [official Documentation](https://docs.microsoft.com/en-us/azure/sentinel/connect-syslog#configure-the-log-analytics-agent)). <br />
 This also means, once the agent is installed on the GitLab host itself, you need to define syslog configuration files for GitLab audit, application and NGINX access logs, in regular syslog configuration folder (/etc/rsyslod.d/ for rsyslog), along with the syslog facility you want to use (i.e: local1, local2, local7, syslog...) (samples can be found in the [corresponding GitHub repository](https://github.com/tuxnam/Sentinel-Development/tree/main/Syslog/GitLab)). <br />
-The agent will in fact create a collection configuration file in the sane syslog  (/etc/rsyslog.d/) repository, to instruct the agent to ingest logs of the selected facility.
+The agent will in fact create a collection configuration file in the same syslog  (/etc/rsyslog.d/) repository, with instructions to ingest logs of the selected facility.
 <br />
 <br />
 *Example:*